rynaardb/rynaardb.github.io/_posts/2023-07-02-deploying-applications-with-helm.md

         └── values.yaml
 ```

-> Run the `helm create myapp` command to create a chart directory along with the common files and directories used in a chart.
+> Run the `helm create` command and supply the name of the chart to create a chart directory along with the common files and directories.
 {: .prompt-tip }

 ### Chart Dependencies